-- 2011 The government allocated £625m to those already receiving an annuity, leaving only £775m to share among one million other victims.
-This meant that people got just 22.4% of the money they had lost.
-Their OWN money, taken by false pretences.
+- 2011 The government allocated £625m to provide 100% compensation for included annuitants, leaving £775m to share among one million other victims.
+This meant that people got just 22.4% of the money they had lost because of maladministration.

 The current position

 - 895,000 traced victims want the unpaid debt settled for the losses incurred through no fault of their own.
 This would cost £2.6bn.

 - Around 15 victims continue to die EACH DAY without the justice they deserve.
 An estimated 55,000 victims have died since 2010.

 - More than 100,000 victims have not been traced.

 - The c.9,000 most elderly and vulnerable pensioners remain excluded from full compensation.
 Rectifying this would cost around £100m.
 Around £140m of the £1.5bn remains unspent in the Treasury’s pockets.

 - Over 290 MPs are members of the All-Party Parliamentary Group for Justice for Equitable Life Policyholders.

 What the government should do